Search and Hit Enter

 I love using frozen tofu for the meaty, chewy and springy texture.
 However, you can also use non-frozen tofu if you are in a rush.
 As above, ensure it’s firm.
 Squeeze most of the liquid out and tear into small, mince meat sized pieces before use.

 Fennel was originally used in place of the onion, to replace the texture that onion generally provides, and to provide flavour.
 Fennel is considered FODMAP friendly in 1/2 cup (or 48g) servings.
-Because only one fennel bulb was used, this is totally acceptable.
 However, I’ve subbed carrot in for a more accessible alternative.

 In terms of most other ingredients, it’s smooth sailing.
 None of them should be a bother, although make sure you use gluten free Tamari and gluten free pasta, if you need to.